kaios-dev/bananian/README.md

 Then run make as root (Please make a dry-run first to prove that nothing malicious happens).
 If it complains about missing compilers, make sure that the package crossbuild-essential-armhf is installed.

+#### Wireless networking
+During the build process, you will be prompted to edit a file named /etc/wpa\_supplicant.conf.
+Its format is:

+    network={
+        ssid="[your network name]"
+        psk="[your network password]"
+    }

 ### Installing
 This step requires a rooted phone.
 See [BananaHackers](https://sites.google.com/view/bananahackers/root) for more info.
 Create two partitions on your SD card.
 Format the first one as FAT and the second as EXT4.
+Now you can run make install-to-device and it will install it automatically.
+Alternatively, you can install Bananian manually:

 Push boot.img to the phone and flash it to boot or recovery:

     (on your phone)
     # dd if=path/to/boot.img of=/dev/block/bootdevice/by-name/<boot or recovery>